mark-akturatech/archon-c64/README.md

 - `_list` : The label is followed by two or more related items.
 For example, a list of colors or positions.
 - `_fn` : may be used with the ptr__ prefix to denote a pointer to a function/code.
 - `_ctl` : may be used with a flag__ prefix to denote that the flag could contain multiple values and will be used to control how the code will run (eg flag may contain an enum constant to increment a row, or a column or both).
-- `_cur_` : typically used with a data__ prefix to denote a variable that holds the current value of a calculation, loop or repeated logic (eg current color when rendering a string)
+- `_cur` : typically used with a data__ prefix to denote a variable that holds the current value of a calculation, loop or repeated logic (eg current color when rendering a string)

 #### Code Labels

 Lables used to identify code addresses will be named to appropriately describe the functionality of the proceeding code.

 Multilables will be used specifically for the following:
-- !skip : only when logic is being skipped as part of a condition check
+- !skip : logic is being skipped as part of a condition check
 - !loop : looping logic
 - !next : breaking out of a loop
 - !return : exiting from a subroutine
 Double or more jumps (eg jmp !loop++) will not be used.

-For readability, code lables within a subroutine that are not intended to be called from external to the subroutine will be treated as multilables (use multilabel identifier).
+For readability, code lables within a subroutine that are not intended to be called externallly to the subroutine will be treated as multilables (use multilabel identifier).

 #### Constants

 Constant labels will use all caps.

+IO and kernel address constants are named using labels defined in `Mapping the Commodore 64` book by Sheldon Leemon.

 ### Files

 Each file will implement a separate namespace.

-Code and labels that are not used outside of the file will be wrapped in a private namespace.
+Code and labels that are not used outside of the file will be wrapped in a private namespace wihtin the file.

 ### Multiple Use Memory

 The source uses some temporary memory addresses for multiple different purposes.
 For example `$BF24` may store the current color phase, a sprite animation frame or a sprite x position offset.

-To simplify code readability, we do not reuse temporary memory addresses.
+To simplify code readability, we do not reuse temporary memory addresses for more than one purpose.

 ### Magic Numbers